Great Whale River: History

 The Great Whale River was a place favored by the Cree and Inuit for hunting beluga long before the arrival of Europeans.
 Even though both were nomadic, the mouth of the river was often an encampment site and served as unofficial border.

 The name of the river was recorded in 1744 in the logbooks of Hudson's Bay Company employees Thomas Mitchell and John Longland, while exploring the bay's coast.
 The entry for July 25 made the first mention of the "Great White Whail [sic] River".
 It may have come from the Cree Whapmagoostui, meaning River of the Whale, and referring to the hunting of white whale or beluga there.

 In the early 1970s, the state-owned provincial power utility Hydro-Québec planned to construct three hydroelectric power stations on the Great Whale River as a part of the James Bay Project.
 Although detailed planning for the project was only begun in 1986, opposition from Crees, Inuit, environmental organizations like Greenpeace and the Friends of the Earth and other activists led the Premier of Quebec, Jacques Parizeau, to announce in November 1994, that the project was suspended indefinitely.
-However, the project may still be revived in the future.